lorrli274/next/courses/community/Google-s Python Class/lessons/Regular Expressions/03-Basic Examples.md

-Joke: what do you call a pig with three eyes? piiig!

 The basic rules of regular expression search for a pattern within a string are:

 * The search proceeds through the string from start to end, stopping at the first match found